rmTizi/CadWin/README.md

 The design is intended for two rows of tool icons on each side.

-Tool bar icons with menus behaviour has been changed to only open their menu, they won't accidentaly trigger the last action by error anymore.
+Tool bar icons with menus behavior has been changed to only open their menu, they won't accidentally trigger the last action by error anymore.

 ## Adding accents and Stitcher tool.